short stories and novels

 Get 20% off this month when you try our services!

-THIS WEB SITE IS TAKING A MAJOR CHANGE, 3/8/23
+THIS WEB SITE IS TAKING A MAJOR EDIT CHANGE, 7/26

-😎😁😂🤣 A large variety of short stories will follow from notes and research.
-Each story over time will take small to medium size edits.
+A large variety of short stories will follow from notes and research.
+Each story and poem over time will take small to medium size edits.
 Stories can take a week to a month to post.
-After the short stories there will be novels on another site, one finished, two to edit and two to be finished.
+After the short stories and poems there will be novels on another site, one finished, two to edit and two to be finished.
 Please be patient.
-Writing, rewriting and editing takes time at my age (middle eighties) vision not so great.
-I will do my best to correct all mistakes before publishing on the web.
-If you find editing mistakes do not hesitate to bring it to my attention.
+Writing, rewriting and editing takes time at my age (middle eighties) Vion not so great.

 Over time I will begin working to make a better web page.
 If it seems clumsy I am open to suggestions.
 Thank you for your patience.